A history of East-the-Water (part 2)

 In 1541 Henry VIIIís dissolution of the monasteries saw Buckland Abbey acquired by Sir Richard Greynfeld, who retained it for a mere 20 years before selling it on to Sir Francis Drake.

 In 1542 Henry VIII's official antiquary, John Leland, visited the West-country.
 On visiting Bideford, he noted that in Barnstaple Street, East-the-Water, there was ďa praty quick [meaning lively] streate of Smithes and other occupiers for shipp crafte.Ē

-On 19 July 1545 the English flagship Mary Rose sank in the Solent, carrying its Bideford-based captain, Roger Greynfelde (another of the Granville dynasty) to a watery grave.
+On 19 July 1545 the English flagship Mary Rose sank in the Solent, carrying its Bideford-based captain, Roger Greynfelde (father of Sir Richard, the naval hero) to a watery grave.

 A leader in ship-building

 By 1549 the Granville family, besides changing the spelling of their name yet again, had established themselves in both manors of Bideford and Stowe, with branches of the family overseeing each.
-Richard Greynfelde (d 1549/50) was clearly based in Bideford, as he left his mansion house in the town to his grandson Sir Richard Grenville (1542-1591).
+Richard Greynfelde (d 1549/50) clearly had a base in Bideford, as he left his mansion house in the town to his grandson Sir Richard Grenville (1542-1591).